 - iPad mini: Fifth generation and newer.

 That's it for our overview of iPadOS 16!
-What features are you looking forward to in the fall and do you think it will make the MacBook a better MacBook alternative?
+What features do you like the most so far?
+Do you think the Stage Manager turns the iPad in a better MacBook alternative?